Professor-Codephreak/MULTAIR/docs/tcpserver.md

 });
 ```

-In this example, Multair will attempt to establish a TCP connection to the specified server (your-tcp-server-host.com:12345) and stream the uploaded file data over the socket.
+In this example, Multair will attempt to establish a TCP connection to the specified server (your-tcp-server-host.com:12345) and stream the uploaded file data over the socket<br />
-Important: You will need to run a separate TCP server application (like the tcp-server-example.js provided with Multair examples) to receive and handle the incoming TCP data.
+Important: You will need to run a separate TCP server application (like the tcp-server-example.js provided with Multair examples) to receive and handle the incoming TCP data<br />
-Options
+# configuration
-The multair.tcpserverStorage(options) factory function accepts these options to configure the TCP connection:
+The multair.tcpserverStorage(options) factory function accepts these options to configure the TCP connection:<br />
-host (string, default: 'localhost'):
+host (string, default: 'localhost'):<br />
-The hostname or IP address of your TCP server.
+The hostname or IP address of your TCP server<br />
-port (number, default: 9999):
+port (number, default: 9999):<br />
-The port number that your TCP server is listening on.
+The port number that your TCP server is listening on<br />
-connectTimeout (number, default: 5000 milliseconds):
+connectTimeout (number, default: 5000 milliseconds):<br />
 The maximum time (in milliseconds) to wait for establishing a TCP connection to the server.
-If the connection is not established within this timeout, an error will be reported.
+If the connection is not established within this timeout, an error will be reported<br />
-transferTimeout (number, default: 30000 milliseconds):
+transferTimeout (number, default: 30000 milliseconds):<br />
 The maximum time (in milliseconds) allowed for the entire file transfer to complete after the TCP connection is established.
-If the transfer takes longer than this timeout, the connection will be terminated, and an error will be reported.
+If the transfer takes longer than this timeout, the connection will be terminated, and an error will be reported<br /><br />

-Security: The example tcpserverStorage does not include any security measures.
-In a real-world scenario, you would need to implement robust security, such as:
+Security: tcpserverStorage does not include any security measures.
+In a real-world scenario, you need to implement robust security and decide what security means to you:<br />
-Encryption: Encrypt TCP communication (e.g., using TLS/SSL or a custom encryption protocol).
+Encryption: Encrypt TCP communication (e.g., using TLS/SSL or a custom encryption protocol)<br />
-Authentication: Authenticate the Multair client with the TCP server to prevent unauthorized access.
+Authentication: Authenticate the Multair client with the TCP server to prevent unauthorized access<br />
-Authorization: Implement authorization mechanisms on the TCP server to control which clients can upload and manage files.
+Authorization: Implement authorization mechanisms on the TCP server to control which clients can upload and manage files<br />
-Reliability: Network communication is inherently unreliable.
-For production systems, you would need to add error handling, retry mechanisms, connection pooling, and potentially more sophisticated protocols to ensure reliable file transfer over TCP.
+Reliability: Network communication is inherently unreliable<br />
+For production systems you need to add error handling, retry mechanisms, connection pooling, and potentially more sophisticated protocols to ensure reliable file transfer over TCP<br />
-Custom Protocol Design: For real-world TCP-based file transfer, you would likely design a custom protocol on top of TCP to handle metadata, acknowledgments, error codes, file management commands, and other application-specific requirements. tcpserverStorage provides a basic starting point for this, but a full production solution would require significantly more development.
+Custom Protocol Design: real-world TCP-based file transfer requires a custom protocol on top of TCP to handle metadata, acknowledgments, error codes, file management commands, and other application-specific requirements. tcpserverStorage provides a basic starting point for this<br />
+Full production requires significantly more development<br />
 tcpserverStorage serves as a valuable example for understanding Multair's storage engine extensibility and exploring network-based file handling.
 However, remember to address the critical security and reliability considerations before deploying any TCP-based file transfer solution in a production environment.